 No concessions will be served.

-Locker rooms will be offline for the fall.
+Locker rooms will be offline for the spring semester.

 The Office of Student Engagement will continue to offer a variety of activities, balancing students’ safety with their need for socialization, entertainment, connection, and leadership development.
 Virtual events will be offered in addition to limited in-person activities that allow for adherence to physical distancing and all other guidelines.
 Face coverings are required at all events, and a minimum six-foot physical distance must be maintained.
 In-person activities will only be held if all guidelines are able to be followed for the duration of the event.
 Students not adhering to guidelines will not be permitted to attend or participate in events.
 Additional requirements will be determined on a case-by-case basis dependent upon the nature of the event.